webstudio-is/webstudio-community/docs/university/foundations/anatomy-of-the-webstudio-builder.md

 You can also configure your domain using the “Configure automatically” button that will show you a step-by-step guide to connect your domain without leaving the builder UI.

-To learn more about publishing on Webstudio, check out [this article](https://webstudio.is/blog/publishing-your-webstudio-site).
+To learn more about [publishing on Webstudio](https://webstudio.is/blog/publishing-your-webstudio-site).